MirrorNetworking/Mirror/Assets/Mirror/Examples/Room/README.md

 # Room Example

 In Build Settings, remove all scenes and add all of the scenes from the Examples\Room\Scenes folder in the following order:
--	OfflineScene
+-	MirrorRoomOffline
--	RoomScene
+-	MirrorRoomGame
--	OnlineScene
+-	MirrorRoomOnline

 If you opened the Offline scene before doing the above steps, you may have to reassign the scenes to the NetworkRoomManagerExt component of the RoomManager scene object.